oracle-samples/oaim-sandbox/docs/content/sandbox/configuration/db_config.md

 ### Environment Variables

-The following environment variables can be set, prior to starting the Sandbox, to automatically configure the database:
+The following environment variables can be set, prior to starting the {{ .Site.Params.ShortName | markdownify }}, to automatically configure the database:

 - **DB_USERNAME**: The pre-created [database username](#database-user) where the embeddings will be stored
 - **DB_PASSWORD**: The password for the `DB Username`